igenhimel/BedroomVillas--Vacation-Rental-Service/README.md

 5. Click the "Search" button to see property search results.
 6. Click the "Show Map" button to view property locations on the map.

-## Contributing

-Contributions are welcome!
-If you find any issues or want to enhance the features of the web app, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify the code as per the license terms.